andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - The client’s original source IP address and port are preserved all the way to the backend.
     - Your app doesn’t need to read an X-Forwarded-For header (which ALB adds to preserve the client IP in HTTP).
     - You can directly see the client’s IP in the TCP connection itself.
+  - ❌ Does not support OIDC authentication — only forwards TCP traffic.

 - EBS:
   - EBS volumes are AZ locked